nhb15/LUClinicDB_COMP453/README.md

 - **Include at least one simple SELECT SQL statement.
 Use regular SQL for this.
 This will require a database connection using one of packages that were showed in Lab-4-connect.**

-  * See My Patients (Nate).
+  * See myPatients in LuClinic.py, line 196 (Nate).
+This selects the currently logged in provider's ID.

 - **Include one query using Flask-SQLAlchemy filter or filter_by.**

     * See appointments in LuClnic.py, lines 283-293 (Valerie).
 This function lists both scheduled and completed appointments for the logged in patient.

 - **Inlcude at least one SELECT using an aggregate function.
 Use regular SQL for this.**

-  * Within the myPatients route, we select a count of the patients for the logged in provider.
-(Nate) `cur.execute("SELECT DISTINCT COUNT(patientID) FROM patient WHERE patientPCP = '%d'" % providerID)`
+  * See myPatients in LuClinic.py, line 202 (Nate).
+This function shows the aggregate count of patients under the care of the logged in provider.

 - **Include at least one SELECT using a compound condition using regular SQL, and also the equivalent of a compound condition select using Flask-SQLAlchemy.**